-As a self-made serial entrepreneur, I have a really great boundary practice.
+As a self-made serial entrepreneur, I have a great boundary practice.
 I am focused on balancing my personal and professional boundaries with the needs of my clients and community at this time.

 Are there new things you have learned during this quarantine period that you will take with you once the lockdown is over?

 Yes, definitely -- I do think that while some video meetings are unnecessary, the ease of having video meetings is key for a lot of my clients and prospects as well as the teams I consult with.
-For example, I have done a lot of trainings for teams (lunch and learn style) about being comfortable on video -- and I have a bunch of downloads on that too! https://vixreitano.com/covid-19
+For example, I have done a lot of training for teams (lunch and learn style) about being comfortable on video -- and I have a bunch of downloads on that too! https://vixreitano.com/covid-19

 How can others take steps today to best position their company or work to most profitably serve their customers or company as these shifts are happening?

 I consult on this for companies of all sizes and the ONE thing I tell everyone?
 Survey your community.
 From clients to colleagues and employees, get a sense of what your community needs to support them at this challenging time.
 And run promotions, don't discount.
 Promotions have a period of finality where discounts devalue.

 What steps can others take today to mitigate the risks to their company born out of Coronavirus?